 Selling a Business

-Next to your home and family your business is probably the most important asset you have.
-Whatever the reason for you selling don’t take the chance of the sale falling through due to some “technicality” or because you have not properly bound the purchaser to a contract.
+Next to your home and family, your business is probably the most important asset you have, so whatever the reason for you selling your business, you need to take care that the sale doesn’t fall through due to some “technicality” or because you have not properly bound the purchaser to a contract.
 Selling a business is not simply a matter of handing over the keys to the front door, collecting your cheque and walking away.
-There are many issues that need to be addressed.
+There are many issues that need to be addressed, which is where a sale of business contract comes into the process.
 You owe it to yourself and your family to be advised properly.

 - The consent of the Lessor to the assignment of your lease.